‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 Democrats, however, have praised Goldberg for his restraint in not publishing national security secrets and for voluntarily removing himself from the Signal chat.

-“ No matter how much the Secretary of Defense or others want to disparage him, this journalist had at least the ethics to not report, I think, everything he heard,” Senator Warner said at the intelligence hearing.
+“ No matter how much the secretary of defence or others want to disparage him, this journalist had at least the ethics to not report, I think, everything he heard,” Senator Warner said at the intelligence hearing.

 Trump doubles-down on ‘free-loading’ Europe